Browse By Name

 textContent

-Sets or returns a string that represents the text content of an element.
+Sets or returns the text content of an element including the text content of its descendants.

 title

-Specifies or returns a ToolTip for an object.
+Specifies or returns a tooltip for an element.

 uniqueID